Lower respiratory tract infections (LRTIs)

 LRTIs in numbers

-in 2019 in the WHO European region
+in 2021 in the WHO European region

-The charts below present data from GBD studies to provide a uniform evaluation of the state of lung health.
 To find out more about how this data is put together, visit the methodology page.
 All charts are freely available to download by clicking the three dots in the top right hand corner.
 Please reference Lung Facts when sharing.

 • Europe: the big picture